kaiorosa1/100-days-of-code/log.md

 **Thoughts**: Motivation is something very fluctuating.
 I don't feel unmotivated but I do not feel motivated haha.
 I don't know if this makes sense.
 I'm glad I could make the Campo Minado work.
 On the tribute page was just some tweaks.

 **Link(s) to work**: Commit on Github :https://github.com/kaiorosa1/campo-minado/commit/cef054fcea8efa0350b27b13c6c33e3061187b2d

+### Day 14: February 9, 2019

+**Today's Progress**: I'm almost done with the Tribute Page.
+My project passed all the requirements but I still want to be working on  it to make it better and prettier.
+I wrote a readme on GitHub of the Campo Minado, it's a work in progress but it's something.
+Due to issues with C9 I haven't worked on Campo Minado.

+**Thoughts**: It's exciting to work with HTML and CSS because you can see the immediate result and there's something fun in that.

+**Link(s) to work**: Commit on Github : None